 1. What is the cost of TDR in Hyderabad?

-Due to the new 10% mandatory TDR requirement for high rise projects (more than 10 floors), TDR costs in Hyderabad have increased majorly around 55 to 60 % of the certificate value, with prices varying by location.
-For example, areas like Kukatpally and Miyapur see an estimated impact of Rs.180 to Rs.230 per sq. ft adding around Rs.5.5 to 6.5 crore per acre to project costs.
+Due to the new 3% to 5% mandatory TDR requirement for high rise projects (more than 10 floors), TDR costs in Hyderabad have increased majorly around 30% to 40 % of the certificate value, with prices varying by location.
+For example, areas like Kukatpally and Miyapur see an estimated impact of Rs.90 to Rs.140 per sq. ft.

 2. What are TDR Bonds in Telangana?